Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 - *claims*  This parameter is used to request that specific Claims be returned.
 This is a JSON object with only the *c_token* top-level member defined in 5.3.2 of this specification.
 The *c_token* member requests that the listed individual Claims be returned from the Claims Endpoint.
 The requested claims MUST only be a subset of the claims bounded to the Access Token as requested in the Authentication Request's *scope*, *claims*, or *request* or *request_uri* parameters.
 The *c_token* member MUST contain the *uid* claim value if the *uid* request parameter is not supplied.
 - *aud*  JSON object containing a string array of client identifiers that will be added as additional *aud*  (audience) claims for the resulting JWT response from this endpoint.
 (Editor's NOTE: This point needs more discussion.)

-** Editor's NOTE ** Is there a way to specify the CCs that are registered to the IW?
+** Editor's NOTE ** Is there a way to specify the CCs that are registered to the IdA?

 The provision for the Claims Endpoint are as follows: